 - Flip the cookies over and attach half of a mini marshmallow to the back for a tail using the white chocolate.
 Let set again.

 The very last thing that you could do is add a tag on the straw.
 I used a die cuts to cut out small round circles.
 The little tag on the center was an Easter stamp that I picked up at JoAnn's for $1.

 I stamped the sentiment with two colors of ink and cut around the edges.
 Then I used double sided tape to attach it to the die cut.
 I love that this die cut set has the slits already cut in for you.
 It makes it so easy to add to straws or lollipop sticks.

-I used a small wooden basket filled with foam and colored shredded paper to hold the Oreo bunny pops up.
-Wouldn’t this be the cutest center piece for your Easter dinner table?
+Fill a small wooden basket with foam and colored shredded paper to hold the Oreo bunnies.
+This would make the cutest center piece for your Easter dinner table.